Clement83/Gamebuino-Bomberman/README.md

 A simple clone of the famous Bomberman for Gamebuino.

-Game is currently in the early stages of development
+Game is currently in the early stages of development.
+You can move the player around using the directional buttons, drop bombs and destroy squares that have no fill (the 2 centre columns).

 ![Copter](https://raw.githubusercontent.com/JohnAkerman/Gamebuino-Bomberman/master/bomber-preview.jpg)